Frequently Asked Questions

 In-Person Placements

-• Total work hours and mode of work (in-person vs hybrid) will depend on their specific internship site needs.
+• Students will intern approximately 32 hours per week.
+Total weekly work hours and mode of work (in-person vs hybrid) will depend on the specific internship site needs.
+The internship will have the majority of the work time take place in-person at the company’s office workspace

 Virtual Placements